 Study of solutions, chemical kinetics, thermodynamics, solution equilibria, acids and bases, electrochemistry, descriptive inorganic chemistry, and nuclear chemistry.

 Prerequisites: CHE 113/CHE 113D.
-Corequisites: Registration in CHE 215 is required.
-Offered: Spring, Occasionally summer.
+Corequisites: Concurrent registration in CHE 215 is required.
+Offered: Fall, Spring, Occasionally summer.

 CHE 215 • General Chemistry II Lab 1 Credit